tomodachi94/awesome-computercraft/README.md

 > Note: This subsection is for programs which allow ComputerCraft things to be accessed out of the game, primarily through the Internet.

+- Cloud Catcher: A program which enables interaction with computers outside of the game. **[Source](https://github.com/SquidDev-CC/cloud-catcher)**
 - Ultron Control: A program which exposes a web API for controlling turtles. **[Source](https://gitlab.com/Merith-TK/ultron-control)**

 ### Emulators